-One type of graduate degree is the Master's degree.
-A Master's degree takes between one to two years to complete.
-Types of classes in a Master's degree program are largely based on research.
+A Master's degree is a graduate degree, and takes between one to two years to complete.
+The types of classes you will take in a Master's degree program are largely based on research.
 Students must also write a thesis, which is an extensive paper on research and findings in your area of study to show that you are worthy of the Master's degree.
-International students can get a Master's degree in science or in art.

 The highest degree a student can earn is the doctorate.
 Many doctors, educators and scientists have a doctorate.
 It can take anywhere from two to five years to earn a doctorate.
 Again, there is a large amount of research that is done for this degree as well as hands on experience which takes up much of the student's time.